 Poor Alex Cruz, CEO of British Airways, is having a hard time of late.

-Barely a week goes by without a negative news article or comment piece in the British press (the latest from Victoria Coren-Mitchell in Sunday’s Observer) lamenting service cut backs on British Airways.
+Barely a week goes by without a negative news article or comment piece in the British press lamenting service cut backs on British Airways.
+The latest being from Victoria Coren-Mitchell in Sunday’s Observer.

 Alex Cruz, who arrived at the airline last year from Barcelona based low cost carrier Vueling, has become a lightening rod for criticism that the airline is hell bent on becoming no different to Ryanair.